-a) Stationery yellow flag deployed by a Marshal, indicates an obstruction on the track, caution must be taken, no overtaking permissible at that point; b) Waving the yellow flag vigorously, shall mean the race has been brought under safety status, all vehicles must reduce to idling speed and remain in single file to await further instructions a) The flag shall be deployed by the Marshals, indicating to the competitors that there is an oil spill or one or other debris on the track.
+a) Stationery yellow flag deployed by a Marshal, indicates an obstruction on the track but off the racing line , caution must be taken, no overtaking permissible at that point, competitors may continue to race b) Waving the yellow flag vigorously, shall mean the race has been brought under safety status, all vehicles must reduce to idling speed and remain in single file to await further instructions a) The flag shall be deployed by the Marshals, indicating to the competitors that there is an oil spill or one or other debris on the track.
 Competitors are to take caution and change their race line so to accommodate the track; b) The Marshal shall only display the flag for two (2) laps, thereafter the competitors would keep to their new race lines for that part of the track.